About this project

 Chez Panapa

-Chez Panapa is an environmental project manager who strongly focuses on community engagement and integrating Indigenous knowledge into scientific practice.
-He collaborates with diverse communities to strengthen environmental understanding and connection, particularly in urban areas experiencing rapid change.
-His approach prioritises those most impacted by environmental degradation, supporting the development of community-led responses that protect and enhance cultural, spiritual, and historical relationships with the environment.
+Chez Panapa is an environmental project manager who’s work is centred on community engagement and integrating Indigenous knowledge into scientific practice.
+He collaborates with diverse urban communities to strengthen environmental understanding and connection.
+Chez’s approach prioritises those most impacted by environmental degradation, supporting the development of community-led responses that protect and enhance cultural, spiritual and historical relationships with the environment.
 Chez currently holds the position of Freshwater Programme Coordinator with the Mountains to Sea Conservation Trust, where he contributes to the design and delivery of the Whitebait Connection programme and supports catchment-based groups across Tāmaki Makaurau.
-He also serves as the Community Engagement Coordinator for Rivercare Group Te Wai o Pareira, where he leads various community-driven environmental projects in Ōrukuwai, including restoration, monitoring, and education.
+He serves as the Community Engagement Coordinator for the Rivercare Group Te Wai o Pareira, leading various community-driven environmental projects in Ōrukuwai, including restoration, monitoring and education.
 In addition, he is the Taiao Lead for Te Māhurehure Cultural Marae, co-developing strategic ecological restoration and engagement programmes within the Waitītiko catchment.
-Chez is also pursuing a Bachelor of Science in Environmental Science at the University of Auckland.

 Ngāti Rangi ki Ngāwha